asadadnan11/cnn-pneumonia-detection/README.md

 # 🧠 CNN for Pneumonia Detection in Ugandan Children

-A deep learning project leveraging Convolutional Neural Networks (CNNs) to detect pneumonia from chest X-rays — built with the aim to reduce misdiagnosis and mortality in resource-constrained settings like Sub-Saharan Africa.
+A deep learning project leveraging Convolutional Neural Networks (CNNs) to detect pneumonia from chest X-rays — developed as part of a Gates Foundation pitch simulation for a graduate-level "Monetizing Machine Learning" course, with the aim to reduce misdiagnosis and mortality in resource-constrained settings like Sub-Saharan Africa.

 ---

 ## 🌍 Project Context

-Pneumonia is the **leading infectious killer of children under five** in Uganda, responsible for up to **16% of all child deaths**.
-Despite this, over **400,000 undiagnosed positive cases** go untreated due to **poor diagnostic access**.
+Pneumonia is a **leading cause of child mortality** in Uganda, contributing significantly to pediatric deaths.
+Many cases go undiagnosed due to **limited diagnostic access** in rural areas, creating a substantial healthcare gap.

 This project addresses that gap by fine-tuning a CNN architecture for high-accuracy image-based pneumonia detection.
-The model was later pitched as a scalable solution for real-world healthcare deployment in Uganda.
+The analysis included modeling a scalable deployment strategy for potential real-world healthcare implementation in Uganda.

 ---